top of page

 Does post-processing reduce the quality of the image?

-Yes, it can if there are transparent elements in the frame and a contrast curve or LUT is used.
+Yes, it can if transparent elements are in the frame and a contrast curve or LUT is used.

-This is something I saw in aerial shots that can be found even in big-budget movies.
+I saw this in aerial shots that can be found even in big-budget movies.
 The clouds may feel just slightly off.

 Transparent Object